Skip to content

 This is an overview of the process to request data from multiple single point locations from the POWER API.

-• The Loop (Points) tab below allows for the download directly from the API for any format offered.
+• The code under the Loop (Points) tab below allows you to download directly from the API in any available format.

-• The Multiprocessing (Points) and Multiprocessing (Region) support multiprocessing and read the data from the JSON response pulling the data into a Pandas DataFrame prior to being exported as a CSV.
-This can be edited to create any format with Python and/or the Pandas module.
+• The code under the Multiprocessing (Points) and Multiprocessing (Region) tabs supports multiprocessing and reads data from the JSON response, loading it into a Pandas DataFrame before exporting it as a CSV file.
+This can be modified to generate other formats using Python and/or the Pandas module.

 1